 Community Facilities people who otherwise may be unable to afford them, the Council also contributes to community cohesion and may have benefits for public health and safety. groups that use them often make significant voluntary contributions to community well-being. facilities help bring people together, the groups that use them often make significant voluntary contributions to community health, well-being and engagement. who use them.
 However, their provision also benefits everyone who lives and works in the city, by protecting people in public places from the health hazards that would arise if there were no facilities or if facilities were not kept clean.
 Can the beneficiaries be identified?
 Housing for older persons - yes - individual tenants.
 Community facilities - yes - individuals, community groups and wider community.
 Public halls - yes - Individuals, community groups and wider community.
 Public toilets -yes - individuals and entire community; Period of benefits ongoing benefits for the period the assets are being maintained and renewed. ongoing benefits for the period the assets are being maintained and renewed. ongoing benefits for the period the assets are being maintained and renewed. ongoing benefits for the period the assets are being maintained and renewed.
-Who/what creates need?
-The primary beneficiaries are the tenants, who receive accommodation at below market rent. the whole community, community groups and visitors to the district creates the need for these facilities; and the entire community creates the need for affordable housing and public facilities • the people and groups who use public halls and community centres receive a clear and direct benefit.
+Who/what creates need? • The primary beneficiaries are the tenants, who receive accommodation at below market rent. the whole community, community groups and visitors to the district creates the need for these facilities; and the entire community creates the need for affordable housing and public facilities • the people and groups who use public halls and community centres receive a clear and direct benefit.
 Individuals, visitors, businesses and the wider community all benefit from the provision of accessible, safe and sanitary conveniences.
-Costs and benefits of distinct funding User charges cover some of the which reflects the different level bulk of the funding is through a targeted (community facilities) rate ves, swimming pools, public halls and cor ent activities would exceed any benefits g - Overall impact of allocation of liability re tenants of pensioner housing, the cour covery from fees and charges is inappropr
+Costs and benefits of distinct funding which reflects the different level The community facilities rate ap ls of usage. pplies to libraries, parks and reserv bulk of the funding is through a targeted res, swimming pools, public halls and cor ent activities would exceed any benefits g nmunity centres.
+The cost Overall impact of allocation of liability re tenants of pensioner housing, the cour overy from fees and charges is inappropr

 Community Facilities Community Facilities (Other): Community facilities and community services costs are largely subsidised by the community.
 An increase in the costs of this activity will mainly result in increased costs to the community.
-Conversely, any reduction to these costs in a given financial year will mostly benefit the community.
-Council does not Community Centres and Halls: Although there is a large degree of private benefit to users of public halls and community centres, the Council does not believe it would be appropriate to fully recover the costs of this activity through fees and charges, as this would create barriers to access for those who cannot afford it. through the distr ince the provision of pub ictwide general rate.
-Alt who cannot or will not p hough individual Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Community Facilities Housing for Older Persons 55-80% - 20-45% ✓ (districtwide general rate) - Public Halls 10-20% - 80-90% - ✓ (community facilities rate) Public Toilets - - 100% ✓ (districtwide general rate) - Community Facilities (Other) 5-10% - 90-95% ✓ (districtwide general rate) ✓ (community facilities rate) depreciation costs relat ities capital expenditure 5 1 1 prated in the op
+Conversely, any reduction to these costs in a given financial year will mostly benefit the community. the Council does Community Centres and Halls: Although there is a large degree of private benefit to users of public halls and community centres, the Council does not believe it would be appropriate to fully recover the costs of this activity through fees and charges, as this would create barriers to access for those who cannot afford it. through the distr ince the provision of pul ictwide general rate.
+Alt who cannot or will not p hough individual , Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Community Facilities Housing for Older Persons 80% - 20% ✓ (districtwide general rate) - Public Halls 10-20% 80-90% - ✓ (community facilities rate) Public Toilets - - 100% ✓ (districtwide general rate) - Community Facilities (Other) 5-10% - 90-95% (districtwide general rate) ✓ (community facilities rate) depreciation costs relat ities capital expenditure 5 prated in the op erating costs of each activity.

 Community Facilities

-Funding Source Proportion of Funding for 2021-20
+Funding Source Proportion of Funding for 2021-2041

-Rates funded depreciation 66%
+Rates funded depreciation 51%

-Capital grants & subsidies (incl Wa New Zealand Transport Agency) aka Kotahi, 4%
+Capital grants & subsidies (incl Waka Kotahi, New Zealand Transport Agency) 4%

-Development and financial contrib utions 4%
+Development and financial contributions 19%

 Borrowings 26%

 Total 100%